angelbt91/simple-image-storing/frontend/README.md

 `> yarn start`

-In order to work properly, the app expects the backend to be listening on `localhost:3001/upload`.
-Check the `/backend` folder to get instructions on how to start the backend service.
+In order to work properly, the app expects the backend to be listening on `localhost:3001`.
+Check `/backend/README.md` folder to get instructions on how to start the backend service.